 So how do things add up?
 Which of the two cameras – the Leica M Typ 240 or the Canon T6i – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Leica M (Typ 240):